tamarin-prover/tamarin-prover/src/003_example.md

 ![Tutorial Message Theory](../images/tamarin-tutorial-message-theory.jpg
  "Tutorial Message Theory")

-On the right side you can now see the message theory, starting with the so-called *Signature*, which consists of all the functions and equations you defined.
-Note that Tamarin automatically added a function `pair` to create pairs, and the functions `fst` and `snd` together with two equations to access the first and second value of a pair.
+On the right side, you can now see the message theory, starting with the so-called *Signature*, which consists of all the functions and equations you defined.
+Note that Tamarin automatically adds a function `pair` to create pairs, and the functions `fst` and `snd` together with two equations to access the first and second value of a pair.
 There is a shorthand for the `pair` using `<` and `>`, which is used here for example for `fst(<x.1, x.2>)`.

-Just below you have the *Construction rules*.
+Just below come the *Construction rules*.
 These rules describe which functions the intruder can apply.
 Consider for example the following rule:

     rule (modulo AC) ch: